-- ministry of finance and planning;
+- Ministry of Finance and Planning;

-- ministry of health;
+- Ministry of Health;

-- ministry of labour;
+- Ministry of Labour;

-- ministry of social affairs and women;
+- Ministry of Social Affairs and Women;

 - employers;

 - workers;

-- civil society;
+- civil society; and

 - international financial institutions.

 The audience asks questions and provides counter-arguments to the proposed scenario from the point of view of the group in which they are sitting.
-For instance, when the working age group is advocating for the endorsement of a scenario on skills training, a ministry of finance representative sitting in the audience may express concerns over the effect of implementing the scenario on government budget and ask the group to justify their proposal.
+For instance, when the working age group is advocating for the endorsement of a scenario on skills training, a Ministry of Finance representative sitting in the audience may express concerns over the effect of implementing the scenario on government budget and ask the group to justify their proposal.

-Examples of possible arguments, questions, and answers for different scenarios:
+Examples of possible arguments, questions and answers for different scenarios from the training course on "Social Protection: Assessment, Costing and Beyond", Bangkok, October 2012 are given below.